kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 ## Install Kubewarden

-We can proceed to the deployment of Kubewarden in the usual way.
+Now you can proceed to the deployment of Kubewarden in the usual way.

 :::note
-cert-manager is a requirement of OpenTelemetry, but we've already installed them in a previous section of this book.
+cert-manager is a requirement of OpenTelemetry, but you have already installed it in a previous section of this documentation.
 :::

-As a first step, we have to add the Helm repository that contains Kubewarden:
+As a first step, you add the Helm repository that contains Kubewarden:

 ```console
 helm repo add kubewarden https://charts.kubewarden.io
 ```

-Then we have to install the Custom Resource Definitions (CRDs) defined by
+Then you install the Custom Resource Definitions (CRDs) defined by
 Kubewarden:

 ```console